neurodata/brainlit/brainlit/napari_viterbrain/README.rst

 How to Use the ViterBrain Napari Plugin
 ---------------------------------------

-* Build a ViterBrain object according to an image and some voxel-wise predictions.
+* Build a ViterBrain object according to an image and some voxel-wise predictions. loading.py can be used for this with sample data found in experiments/ViterBrain/data/sample.zip.

 * Open the ViterBrain object in napari.